steph-inners/steph-inners.github.io/index.md

 Twitter: [@steph_inners](https://mobile.twitter.com/steph_inners)

 # Resume <a id="resume"> </a>
-For a one-page copy of my resume and LinkedIn with more specifics, email me at [Inners.Stephanie@gmail.com](mailto:inners.stephanie@gmail.com)
+For a one-page copy of my resume with more detail, email me at [Inners.Stephanie@gmail.com](mailto:inners.stephanie@gmail.com)

 ## Skills
 ### I'm obsessed with...